charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 The difference of vision is that we are using this perspective for building any software.
 And that all agents are active, and that there are computer as worker agents.

 So in clprolf we make a system where abstractions of agents and abstractions of worker agents act together, instead of pure OOP objects.
+There is only two kind of components, in clprolf, the (pure) agent components, and the worker agent components.
+Of course, there are equivalent components too, like simu_real_world_obj and abstraction components.
+So there are not another objects in the language.

 For those who want to closely align to MAS systems, there is an optional sub-role, Role.ACTIVE_AGENT.
 It is useful to mark an agent is active, according to the MAS definition.
 The EXPERT sub-roles are understood as inherently MAS-active.
 And do not forget that you can use either @Agent or another equivalent qualifier, so you can use @Agent only for the active agents.